3xistentialcrisis/Password/README.md

 This is an application that enables its users to store and manage their existing passwords as well as generate new passwords for their various web accounts.

 This application runs on the terminal.
 The following short codes are used to access the applications functions:
+ 1. ac - Create a New Password Locker Account
+ 2.

 # Technologies Used
 This application was built through Python3.8